kkazimierska/docker-k8s-training/kubernetes/StatefulSets101/README.md

 A stateless application is one that does not care which network it is using, and it does not need permanent storage.
 Examples of stateless apps may include web servers (Apache, Nginx, or Tomcat).

 On the other hand, we have stateful apps.
-Let’s say you have a Solr database cluster that is managed by several Zookeeper instances.
-For such an application to function correctly, each Solr instance must be aware of the Zookeeper instances that are controlling it.
-Similarly, the Zookeeper instances themselves establish connections between each other to elect a master node.
-Due to such a design, Solr clusters are an example of stateful applications.
-If you deploy Zookeeper on Kubernetes, you’ll need to ensure that pods can reach each other through a unique identity that does not change (hostnames, IPs...etc.).
-Other examples of stateful applications include MySQL clusters, Redis, Kafka, MongoDB, and others.
+For example, you can have a MySQL database with 2 read-only replicas and a master node.
+You need to ensure that the pods can be reached by the master node through a unique identity that doesn't change (hostnames, IPs...etc).
+Other examples of stateful Redis include Kafka, MongoDB and others.

 Given this difference, Deployment is more suited to work with stateless applications.
 As far as a Deployment is concerned, Pods are interchangeable.
 While a StatefulSet keeps a unique identity for each Pod it manages.
 It uses the same identity whenever it needs to reschedule those Pods.

 ## Exposing a StatefulSet

 A Kubernetes Service acts as an abstraction layer.
 In a stateless application like an Nginx web server, the client does not (and should not) care which pod receives a response to the request.
 The connection reaches the Service, and it routes it to any backend pod.
 This is not the case in stateful apps.
-In the above diagram, a Solr pod may need to reach the Zookeeper master, not any pod.
-For this reason, part of the Statefulset definition entails a Headless Service.
+Part of the Statefulset definition entails a Headless Service.
 A Headless Service does not contain a ClusterIP.
 Instead, it creates several Endpoints that are used to produce DNS records.
 Each DNS record is bound to a pod.
 All of this is done internally by Kubernetes, but it’s good to have an idea about how it does it.

 # Deploying a Stateful Application Using Kubernetes Statefulset